mjburak/aboutme/ai-pairing-stationforge.md

 Etsy and Shopify don't share a CSV schema, so this needed two separate outputs.
 Shopify publishes extensive documentation on its import format, so Claude built a merge script around that directly.
 Etsy doesn't offer a blank import template at all, only a bulk *export* of listings already in the shop.
 That export was enough to reverse-engineer Etsy's real column structure and build a second conversion script targeting it.

-## A shortcut I almost took

-Shopify's bulk import won't accept a product without pricing and weight filled in.
-My first instinct was to drop in placeholder numbers just to get past validation, and clean it up properly later.
-It was pointed out that editing a spreadsheet column is trivial, editing hundreds of already-live product listings through Shopify's UI later is not.
-I left both fields blank instead.

 ## Where automation should stop

 We looked for a native bulk-upload option on Etsy and came up empty, it turns out one doesn't exist for creating new listings, only third-party tools do that.
 Rather than force a workaround, we mapped out the real options together, and I passed my friend a clear recommendation, including a specific warning: only use a third-party tool that connects via Etsy's actual OAuth login, never one asking for his Etsy password directly.